kasiryelabs/ajax-fix-for-acf/README.md

 * Compatible with Advanced Custom Fields (free and Pro).

 == Installation ==
-1. Upload the `kasiryelabs-ajax-fix-for-acf` folder to the `/wp-content/plugins/` directory.
+1. Upload the `ajax-fix-for-acf` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. The fix applies automatically—no setup required.